9 E. 3rd Street,

 7 people favorited this theater

-The theatre’s interior designer created a Mediterranean garden complete with ivy clad colonades, lombardy poplars, and literary busts set into wall niches.
+Lexington based architectural firm Frankel & Curtis designed the theatre and interior designer Ralph Clevenger of Columbus, OH created a Mediterranean garden complete with ivy clad colonades, lombardy poplars, and literary busts set into wall niches.
 The theatre was also in an Atmospheric style with the usual twinkling stars and flying clouds.
 A rainbow would appear over the stage when a movie ended.
 The box office glistened with Rookwood tiles.
 The auditorium featured an orchestra pit in front of a curved stage where the dressing rooms were located beneath the stage and there was no stage-right only stage-left.

 Russell ran the theater until 1935 when the Schine Group took over.
 In the early-1970’s, the Panther Group became managers of the theatre.
 It was during this time, an over-zealous manager painted over the original jewel tone colors with coats of red paint to, in his words, freshen the place up.

-In 1983 the Russell Theatre closed.
+In 1983 the Russell Theatre closed with a screening of the James Bond movie “Octopussy”.
 In the years that followed, the Russell Theatre served the community as a restaurant, a used furniture store, a used clothing store, and finally a newspaper filler operation.
 Eventually, the building closed completely.

 It was during this time a heavy wind and rain storm ripped off a section of the roof.
 This allowed a damaged interior gutter to drain into the theatre.
 Exposed to the elements for a long period, the sodden plaster of the west interior wall collapsed into the auditorium.
 Eventually, the wide, comfortable seats were sold off and used to help restore another theatre.

 Since 1996, the building was bought by Save The Russell, a not-for-profit organization trying to restore the little palace near the Ohio River.
 It will take $2 million to $3.5 million to bring the house up to par.